How WorkerTech is meeting the need for flexible support for the self-employed

 by Inline Policy on 17 Aug 2018

-As the number of self-employed people continues to rise in the UK, the need to create better mechanisms to provide support to this growing workforce without compromising the intrinsic flexibility of self-employment is becoming increasingly important.
+As the number of self-employed people continues to rise in the UK, the need to provide support to this growing workforce is becoming increasingly important.
+But how can access to benefits and protections be improved, without relying on the incumbent employment relationships through which these are traditionally delivered?
+Emergent WorkerTech technology and applications may be part of the solution.

 To do this requires solutions that lie outside, although not totally divorced from, the current model of delivering protections and benefits to employees or workers through formal contractual terms.